BetonQuest/BetonQuest/README.md

 If you prefer already compiled builds head to the [DBO page](http://dev.bukkit.org/bukkit-plugins/betonquest/) or [Spigot page](http://www.spigotmc.org/resources/betonquest.2117/).

-Development build (equal to most recent commit) can be found [here](http://betoncraft.pl/downloads/BetonQuest.jar).
+Development builds can be found [here](http://betoncraft.pl/downloads).
 Use it with caution and report all bugs on [Issues](https://github.com/Co0sh/BetonQuest/issues)!